Grandmother’s Potato Soup Recipe

 How to Make The Best Potato Soup Recipe

-To make Grandmother’s Potato Soup Recipe, you’ll only need to do a few ingredients and to do a few steps.
+To make Grandmother’s easy potato soup recipe, you’ll only need a few ingredients and to follow a few steps.

 Ingredients

-Potatoes – I prefer to use russets.
-You’ll need 2 pounds, about 6 medium russet potatoes.
+- Potatoes – I prefer to use russets.
+You’ll need 2 pounds, about six medium.
+You can also use Yukon gold potatoes.

-Water – you will need enough fresh, clean water to cover the potatoes for covering.
+- Water – You will need enough fresh, clean water to cover the potatoes.

-Salt – add salt to taste for seasoning.
+- Salt and Pepper – add salt and pepper to taste for seasoning.

 Step-by-Step Instructions

-Prep potatoes. begin by scrubbing your potatoes clean, peeling, and then cutting them into about 2-inch chunks.
-Place the potatoes into a large soup pot (I use my Dutch oven) and cover with clean water and stir.
+- Prep potatoes.
+Begin by scrubbing your potatoes clean, peeling, and then cutting them into about 2-inch chunks.
+Place the potatoes into a large soup pot (I use my Dutch oven), cover it with clean water, and stir.

 Creamy Potato Soup Recipe Without Adding Flour